Glossary and Common Questions

 The student/student's family, as well as anyone else committing to sponsor a student financially, must provide supporting documentation.
 These documents can be in the form of bank statements, employment letter, tax document or award notices.
 The name on the supporting document should match the name listed under Section 3 of the IFF.
 The student's name should also be clearly marked on the supporting document.
 All documents should include a date.
 Original and certified documents are a must!

 What do you look for in an applicant?

-What is more important: a high GPA or honors level classes?
+Which is more important—a high GPA or honors level classes?

 Our admissions staff takes into account both the grades a student receive AND the level of academic challenge offered by the classes a student has taken.
 One is not valued above the other, as both can demonstrate a student's ability to succeed academically at Messiah College.

 What is Messiah College's policy on standardized testing?